kevinkazienko/The-Oracle/README.md

 # Description

-This conjunction of Python scripts is designed for security analysts, researchers, and enthusiasts, facilitating automated interactions with multiple cybersecurity APIs including VirusTotal, MalwareBazaar, and AbuseIPDB.
-The tool automates the process of sending API requests to these platforms, handling requests and responses effectively.
-It is particularly useful for quickly gathering and analyzing data related to file hashes, IP addresses, or domain information, thereby streamlining tasks in cybersecurity analysis and research.
+The Oracle is designed for security analysts, researchers and enthusiasts - facilitating automated interactions with multiple trusted cybersecurity APIs including VirusTotal, MalwareBazaar, AbuseIPDB, URLScan and more.
+It automates the process of sending API requests to these platforms, handling requests and responses effectively.
+Based on the IOC being scanned, The Oracle will review the reports from applicable vendors and calculate a malicious score based on relevant parts of the report which can be used to determine maliciousness and give a verdict if the data is fresh within the last 14 days stating whether the IOC is likely still active/malicous or not.

 ## Table of Contents
 - [Description](#description)